-- Indira Gandhi Government Arts and Commerce College, Vaishali Nagar formerly known as government college, Vaishali nagar was established on 12th July 1989. - Initially the college ran in rented building but now it has its own 10.61 acres of land with 733sq m built up area completely covered with boundary walls. - The institution is affiliated to Pt.Ravishankar Shukla University, Raipur. - The college got UGC recognisation under 2(f) and 12(b) in the year 1992. - The institution was awarded with "B" grade in NAAC assessment in the year 2009. - The college is a under graduate college with co-education. - At present the college is running following courses:- - Bachelor of Science in Maths, Biology, Computer Science, Industrial Microbiology and Home Science of which Computer Science and Industrial Microbiology are self finance courses. - Bachelor of Commerce. - Bachelor of Arts with sociology, economics, political science, geography, Sanskrit literature, Hindi literature and English literature. - The college has 18 posts sanctioned for teaching staff and 20 for non-teaching staff including Principal, Sports officer and librarian. - All the regular teaching staff except 1 is PhD. - Recently in 2014-15 PG in English, economics and chemistry were sanctioned along with 3 posts of professors for the same. - So far the college has been sanctioned one major and five minor projects by the ICSSR and UGC respectively. - All the teaching staff have completed their orientation and refresher courses. - Four faculty members are registered guide in Pt.Ravishankar Shukla University, Raipur. - The college has been sanctioned under various UGC schemes like:- - Remedial coaching for SC/ ST/ OBC. - Equal opportunity centre. - Network resource centre. - Career and counseling cell. - Coaching cell for SC/ ST/ OBC /Minority/ Girls tc for entry in service. - The college has an IQAC to monitor and enhan field as well as non academic field. - The college conducted a number of various extension activities under the banner of NSS/ NCC/ Parishads/ Committees.
+- Indira Gandhi Government Arts and Commerce College, Vaishali Nagar formerly known as Government College, Vaishali nagar was established on 12th July 1989. - Initially the college ran in rented building but now it has its own 10.61 acres of land with 733sq m built up area completely covered with boundary walls. - The institution is affiliated to Pt.Ravishankar Shukla University, Raipur. - The college got UGC recognisation under 2(f) and 12(b) in the year 1992. - The institution was awarded with "B" grade in NAAC assessment in the year 2009. - The college is a under graduate co-education college and has three Post graduation classes running from session 2014-15. - At present the college is running following courses:- - Bachelor of Science in Maths, Biology, Computer Science, Industrial Microbiology and Home Science of which Computer Science and Industrial Microbiology are self finance courses. - Bachelor of Commerce. - Bachelor of Arts with sociology, economics, political science, geography, Sanskrit literature, Hindi literature and English literature. - Post graduation in chemistry, English and Economics. - The college has 18 posts sanctioned for teaching staff and 20 for non-teaching staff including Principal, Sports officer and librarian. - All the regular teaching staff except 1 is PhD. - Recently in 2014-15 PG in English, economics and chemistry were sanctioned along with 3 posts of professors for the same. - So far the college has been sanctioned one major and five minor projects by the ICSSR and UGC respectively. - All the teaching staff have completed their orientation and refresher courses. - Four faculty members are registered guide in Pt.Ravishankar Shukla University, Raipur. - The college has been sanctioned under various UGC schemes like:- - Remedial coaching for SC/ST/OBC. - Equal opportunity centre. - Network resource centre. - Career and counseling cell. - Coaching cell for SC/ST/OBC/Minority/Girls for entry in service. - The college has an IQAC to monitor and enhance development in academic field as well as non academic field. - The college conducted a number of various extension activities under the banner of NSS/NCC/ Parishads/ Committees. - NCC naval wing of the college is first in district and only fourth in the state. - The college has achieved significant success in sports particularly in Kabaddi and boxing. - We have a library with over 15000 books and labs in physics, chemistry, botany and zoology.

-- NCC naval wing of the college is first in district and only fourth in the state. - The college has achieved significant success in sports particularly in Kabaddi and boxing. - We have a library with over 15000 books and labs in physics, chemistry, botany and zoology. - One of the students stood first in the merit list of BA in the year 2011-12 in Pt Ravishankkar Shukla University. - A number of students have acquired positions in the merit list of B.com, B.Sc and B.Sc home science in the university. - All the faculties, staff, technicians and office staff run different activities of the college with coordination. - The institution has its own vision and mission which is in accordance to the policies of higher education.
+- One of the students stood first in the merit list of BA in the year 2011-12 in Pt.
+Ravishankar Shukla University and every year some of the merit positions are definitely occupied by some students. - A number of students have acquired positions in the merit list of B.com, B.Sc and B.Sc.
+Home Science in the university. - All the faculties, staff, technicians and office staff run different activities of the college with coordination. - The Institution has various committees to decentralize work and work efficiently. - The institution has its own vision and mission which is in accordance to the policies of higher education.